Play for Steinway becomes a duet as new bidder emerges

 (Reuters) - Steinway Musical Instruments Inc LVB.N, a 160-year-old maker of pianos, saxophones and trumpets, said it received a takeover offer from an investment firm it did not identify that topped a bid by private-equity firm Kohlberg & Co.

-Steinway shares rose more than 8 percent to $39.22 in early trading on the New York Stock Exchange, $1.22 above the new offer price of $38 per share, indicating that some investors expected a higher offer.
+Steinway shares rose more than 8 percent to $39.22 in early trading on the New York Stock Exchange, $1.22 above the new offer price, indicating that some investors expected a higher offer.

 The company said only that the new bidder managed more than $15 billion.

 Steinway said in December that it had decided not to sell itself after a 17-month-long review of strategic options.